Check this out:

 Applegate Reservoir: Applegate Reservoir is a large impoundment on the Applegate River south of Jacksonville near the California state line.
 It offers good fishing for largemouth and smallmouth bass, as well as rainbow trout.
 Spring Chinook salmon are also stocked in the reservoir to supplement the trout fishery and count as part of the trout bag limit

+Although Applegate will not fill this year, plenty of fishing opportunity remains.
 The first release of legal-sized rainbow trout for the year occurs in late April.
 More rainbows, including some larger fish, will be stocked in late May.
 These fish, along with some holdovers from last year should provide good fishing throughout the spring and summer.
 Bank anglers can do well fishing bait from access points at French Gulch, Squaw Creek Arm, Hart-Tish Park, Copper, Carberry Creek and Seattle Bar.
 Anglers with boats catch fish trolling lures or attractor/bait combinations, or wind-drifting with flies.
-Anglers targeting the Chinook usually fisher deeper then those fishing for rainbow.
+Anglers targeting the Chinook usually fisher deeper than those fishing for rainbow.

 Bass fishing picks up with warmer weather.
 Look for largemouth bass in the shallow bays and around the willows and other woody structure.
 The more abundant smallmouth can be found along the rocky shores and points.

 The availability of the boat ramps change with reservoir levels and seasons.
-During the spring, the Copper Boat Ramp is open daily.
-The Hart-Tish ramp is expected to open May 2, and should remain open past Labor Day.
+The French Gulch and Copper boat ramps are open.
+Hart-Tish Park boat ramp and campground will be open from Friday April 24 through Monday April 27, and then will re-open for the season on May 1Because of lower than normal water levels in the reservoir, the Hart-tish and Copper ramps may no longer be usable after late July.
 Information about the Hart-Tish boat ramp can be obtained by calling 541-899-9220.
 Daily reservoir level in feet above sea level can be obtained by calling 1-800-472-2434.